astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 ## Customizing your image
 Our base image runs Alpine Linux, so it is very slim by default.

 - Add DAGs in the `dags` directory,
 - Add custom airflow plugins in the `plugins` directory
 - Python packages and os-level packages in `requirements.txt` and `packages.txt`, respectively.
 - Any envrionment variable overrides can go in `Dockerfile`

-If you are unfaimiliar with Alpine Linux, look here for some examples of what you will need to add based on your use-case:
+If you are unfamiliar with Alpine Linux, look here for some examples of what you will need to add based on your use-case:

 - [GCP](https://github.com/astronomerio/airflow-guides/tree/master/example_code/gcp/example_code)
 - [Snowflake](https://github.com/astronomerio/airflow-guides/tree/master/example_code/snowflake/example_code)
 - More coming soon!

-Once you've added everything you need, runs
+Once you've added everything you need, run:

   `astro airflow start`